 The very nature of the profession requires you to come into contact with potentially hazardous materials and situations.
 General laboratory safety is a priority of the phlebotomy training.
 You will be reminded of the need to practice safe techniques throughout the curriculum.
-The phlebotomy/MLT Program maintains a safety manual in S-116 for the cooperative lab environment and instruction.
-You will receive safety training in your cooperative lab.
+The MLT Program maintains a safety manual in S-116, the on-campus phlebotomy/MLT Laboratory.
 If you have specific questions about safe practices, refer to that safety manual or ask your instructor.